snowch/hsm-guide/book.md

 ![Asymmetric algorithms](Asymmetric_algorithms.png)

+TODO - brief paragraph to say when to use symmetric and when to use assymetric?

 ### Message authentication functions

-Authentication functions are devided into 2 classes, hash and MAC.
+Authentication functions are divided into 2 classes, *hash* and *MAC*.

-Hash functions are the message authentication functions wich produces the fixed length output summ (hash) of variable length data.
+Hash functions are message authentication functions wich produce a fixed length output sum (hash) of variable length input data.
 The hash functions do not use the encryption functions to produce hashes.
-Usualy, in cryptography, hash functions are applied on plain text messages before encryption, because no any secrets are used to produce hash of the message.
+Usually in cryptography, hash functions are applied on plain text messages before encryption, so that secrets are not used to produce a hash of the message.
+(TODO is this last sentence worded right?)

 Some of the most commonly used hash functions:
 - MD5